voje/notes_k/notes.md

 the pointer is pointing to a constant const int i = 5;
 const int *pi = &i;
+we can change the pointer

+const int &r = i; //constants in reference types are always low level

 #$# constexpr
 expressions, evaluated at compile time